protyayofficial/hypc-net/README.md

 # HYPCNet: A Hybrid Yoga Pose Classification Neural Network

-This project aims to be create a benchmark on classification yoga poses using pure Convoluted Neural Networks (CNN) and without using any specialized techniques.
+This project aims to be a benchmark on classifying yoga poses using pure Convolutional Neural Networks (CNN) and without using any specialized technique.
 This is achieved by using a novel idea of using ConvNext as a backbon to extract metafeatures from images and using conventional classifying machine learning techniques to correcty predict yoga poses with higher accuracy.

 ## Directory Structure